• Skip to primary navigation

 ingredients for italian potato salad with text overlay

-• Small thin-skinned potatoes: For potato salad, you want to look for ā€œwaxyā€ thin-skinned potatoes such as red bliss, Yukon gold, purple, or a mix of colors.
-These types of potatoes are best cooked in a moist heat environment and hold their shape when cooked.
-No need to peel them, just cut the potatoes into 1-inch chunks.
+• Small thin-skinned potatoes: For potato salad, look for “waxy” thin-skinned potatoes such as red bliss, Yukon gold, purple, or a mix of colors.
+These potatoes are best cooked in a moist-heat environment and retain their shape.
+There is no need to peel them; just cut the potatoes into 1-inch chunks.

-• Basil leaves: We’re pretty sure the basil is what our taste tester was asking about when he asked ā€œwhat makes this so delicious?ā€ So don’t skip it and make sure to use fresh for the best flavor!
+• Basil leaves: We’re pretty sure the basil is what our taste tester was asking about when he asked, “What makes this so delicious?”
+So please don’t skip it, and use fresh for the best flavor.
 Chop it at the last minute to prevent it from turning dark.

-How To Make Italian Potato Salad
+How to Make Italian potato Salad

 steaming the potatoes and making garlic and salt paste